 What Does a Hyundai Extended Warranty Cover?

-When you purchase a new Hyundai, you have the option to buy an extended warranty from the manufacturer that can add on up to an additional 10 years or 100,000 miles of coverage.
+When you purchase a new Hyundai, you have the option to buy an extended auto warranty from the manufacturer that can add on up to an additional 10 years or 100,000 miles of coverage.
 Specific component coverage for each plan is described by the following chart:

 All plans are transferable and include the following benefits: